beagleboard/beaglebone-ai-64/tisdk/README.md

 ./extract_visionapps.sh
 ```

+Make sure Docker points to a 64GB or more storage area based on the current scripts.

-Copy the *.tar.xz files to BB-AI-64
+Copy the \*.tar.xz files to BeagleBone AI-64

-On BB-AI-64:
+On BeagleBone AI-64:
 ```
 ./build.sh
 ./run.sh